Lois Lane: Superman: Secret Identity

 Published in 2004, Superman: Secret Identity is a four-issue miniseries written by Kurt Busiek and art by Stuart Immonen.
 Set in the real world where superheroes only exist in comic books.
-Clark Kent, living in a small town in Kansas, discovers that he has the same powers as Superman, the fictional superhero he was named after.
+Clark Kent, living in a small town in Kansas, discovers that he has the same powers as Superman, the superhero he was named after.
 Years later, Clark moves to New York, working as a writer and secretly saving people with his abilities.
 He meets Lois Chaudhari, an Indian American designer on a blind date (set up by friends because their names resemble the fictional couple Clark Kent and Lois Lane).
-The two quickly fall in love, got married and had twin daughters Jane and Carol Kent, who also inherit their father's powers.
+The two quickly fall in love, get married and have twin daughters Jane and Carol Kent, who also inherit their father's powers.

 Gotham City Garage

 Gotham City Garage, a digital-first comic book series written by Collin Kelly and Jackson Lanzing, reimagines DC superheroes and villains as bikers in a post-apocalyptic world.
 Governor Lex Luthor controls the modern utopia Gotham City and the rest of the continent is a wasteland.
 Lois Lane runs a rebel news radio station "The Frequency".
-When Barda ask for help, Lois and Jimmy Olsen join her in the resistance.
+When Barda asks for help, Lois and Jimmy Olsen join her in the resistance.

 Tales from the Dark Multiverse

 Tales from the Dark Multiverse: Death of Superman, an anthology series that explores alternate takes on classic DC stories set in a different world in the Dark Multiverse.
-After Superman is killed by Doomsday, filled with anger and grief, Lois merges with the Eradicator and gains Kryptonian powers so she can take revenge on the corrupt world and those who let Superman die.
+After Superman is killed by Doomsday, filled with anger and grief, Lois merges with the Eradicator and gains Kryptonian powers so she can take revenge on the corrupt world and those who let Superman die, including both heroes and villains.

+DC X Sonic the Hedgehog

+Lois appears in the third issue of the intercompany crossover DC X Sonic the Hedgehog, where she informs a Superman-suited Knuckles the Echidna that Lex Luthor wishes for an audience with him, while also saying Luthor is more dangerous than he appears.